Skip to content

 As you get older, you are increasingly susceptible to weakening of the bones, with osteoporosis affecting around 10 million people over the age of 50 in the US alone.

-That means that older adults may also be more prone to bone fractures.
-Other factors that can increase your risk include being a runner, or abruptly increasing how active you are.
+That means that older adults may be more prone to stress fractures.
+Other factors that can increase your risk include running frequently or long distances or abruptly increasing your activity level.

-The pain from a heel bone stress fracture will be localized to the area of the break, and feel worse with stretching of the foot or prolonged standing.
+The pain from a heel bone stress fracture will be localized to the area of the break, and it will usually feel worse with stretching of the foot or prolonged standing.
 Your foot may be swollen, flushed, bruised, or warm.

 Peripheral Neuropathy